ubpb/metacrunch/Readme.md

 Creating ETL jobs
 -----------------

 The basic idea behind an ETL job in metacrunch is the concept of a data processing pipeline.
-Each ETL job reads data from one or more **sources** (extract step), runs one or more **transformations** (transform step) on the data and finally writes the transformed data to one or more **destinations** (load step).
+Each ETL job reads data from a **source** (extract step), runs one or more **transformations** (transform step) on the data and finally loads the transformed data to a **destination** (load step).

-metacrunch provides you with a simple DSL to define and run such ETL jobs in Ruby.
-Just create a text file with the extension `.metacrunch` and [run it](#running-etl-jobs) with the provided `metacrunch` CLI command. *Note: The extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.*
+metacrunch gives you a simple DSL ([Domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language)) to define and run ETL jobs in Ruby.
+Just create a text file with the extension `.metacrunch` and [run it](#running-etl-jobs) with the provided `metacrunch` CLI command. *Note: The file extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.*

 Let's walk through the main steps of creating ETL jobs with metacrunch.
-For a collection of working examples check out our [metacrunch-demo](https://github.com/ubpb/metacrunch-demo) repo.
+For a collection of working examples check out our [metacrunch-demo](https://github.com/ubpb/metacrunch-demo) repository.

 #### It's Ruby